Nanny Resume Examples

 Professional Experience

-- Supervised three children while parents were at work or on vacation
+- Supervise 3 children when their parents are at work or on vacation

-- Picked up kids from school and took them to after-school activities
+- Pick up children from school and take them to after-school activities

 Helen Barrett